 - Things to Watch out For: Caring for multiple children, not in the same family will generally require licensing and will require the facilities to meet certain requirements.
 There's a big step from watching 2-3 kids from 1-2 families in one of their homes to watching 4-5 kids in your own home.
 Some states have licensing requirements for nannies, as well.

 - Best Web Resource: International Nanny Association is a non-profit association dedicated to promoting quality in-home childcare.
 Lots of free articles, plus information about government regulations for all U.S. states.

 Opportunities abound for the entrepreneurially-minded person with knowledge to share.
 Some kids need help catching up on one or two subjects, homeschoolers usually school year 'round, and many parents put their kids in summer classes on a fun topic like science, drama, or creative writing.
 You can tutor individual kids, or put together a group workshop or week-long class.

-- How to grow: It takes the same amount of time to teach 20 kids as 10.
+- How to Grow: It takes the same amount of time to teach 20 kids as it does to teach 10.
 Marketing & advertising is what will drive your growth.

-- Things to watch out for: Generally, teaching short classes that are not for credit doesn't require any kind of special licensing, but check your local regulations to make sure that you don't end up falling under the daycare regulations if you have multiple kids.
+- Things to Watch out For: Generally, teaching short classes that are not for credit doesn't require any special licensing, but check your local regulations to make sure that you don't end up falling under the daycare regulations if you have multiple kids.